| | | | |

 Ingredients

-- 2 to 3 tablespoons chopped cilantro or chives, optional
+• 2 to 3 tbsp chopped cilantro or chives (optional)

 Instructions

-- In the bowl of a stand mixer, combine the flour, yeast, sugar, salt, and baking powder.
-Add the water, oil, yogurt, and garlic.
+• In the bowl of a stand mixer, combine the flour, yeast, sugar, salt, and baking powder.
+Add the water, oil or ghee, yogurt, and 2 teaspoons of grated garlic.
 Add chopped cilantro, if desired.

-- Divide the dough into 8 pieces, about 3 1/2 ounces each.
+• Divide the dough into 8 equal pieces.

-- Remove the bread to a warm platter and repeat with the remaining dough portions.
-If you are serving it right away, wrap in foil and keep the bread warm in a 200 F oven.
+• Remove the bread to a warm platter and repeat with the remaining dough portions.

 Nutrition